ZooeyBossert/Project/PROCESS.md

 logs in/creates an account the user is not saved.
 So hopefully I can fix that tomorrow.
 I also worked on the JSON returns, I created different structs for possible search returns.
 However I still have to find a way to get it into the structs.

+## 19 June
+Added the struct for the recieving JSON data.
+However there is still a error with the data.
+Further I researched more the datastructure from Firebase.
+I want to make 2 children, users and playlist.
+The latter is linked to the user.
+First I have to figure out how I connect users in the database.
+I hope to fix both problems tomorrow.
+After that I have to visualize everything.